Inland Fisheries Habitat Restoration Project 2020-21

 Evidence that the intervention has been a success

 Two trout/seatrout redds observed upstream of the fish easements in November 2020.
-This is significant as NRW electrofishing data shows no salmonids upstream of the project site in recent years.
+This is significant as NRW’s recent electrofishing data had shown no salmonids upstream of the project site before the work.

 An example of habitat restoration works: